Nurses Revision

 A. For Intermittent (Manual) Bladder Irrigation:

-• For passive drainage: Remove the syringe and allow the fluid to drain out by gravity from the catheter into the collection basin.
+For passive drainage: Remove syringe and allow fluid to drain out by gravity into collection basin.

-• For gentle aspiration (if ordered or indicated to remove clots): Gently pull back on the syringe plunger to aspirate the fluid and any debris/clots.
-Avoid forceful aspiration, which can traumatize the bladder lining.
+For gentle aspiration: Gently pull back on syringe plunger to aspirate fluid and debris/clots.
+Avoid forceful aspiration.

-Rationale: Allows removal of the instilled fluid along with any sediment, clots, or mucus.
+Rationale: Allows removal of instilled fluid along with sediment, clots, or mucus.
 Gentle handling minimizes bladder trauma.

 B. For Continuous Bladder Irrigation (CBI):